-From this image volume, perspective views can be extracted, like it is demonstrated with the mummy’s head.
-As can be seen later, it can be viewed from arbitrary directions, and its components like the linen cover can be removed and restored.
+From this image volume, perspective views of the hidden anatomy can be extracted, like it is demonstrated with the mummy’s head.
+It can be viewed from arbitrary directions, and its components like the linen cover can be removed and restored.
 The unwrapping on screen, therefore, is non-destructive.
-Since images have been generated with an x-ray technique, the original color has naturally been lost.
+Since the CT scans have been generated with an x-ray technique, the original colors have naturally been lost.
 The colors you see on screen are artificial.
-In addition, a frontal photograph of the mummy was mapped on the outer surface.
+In addition, a frontal photograph of the mummy was projected onto the outer surface using texture mapping.

 On the other hand, the mummy is “intelligent”: With the procedure developed in Hamburg, information about objects can be saved in a way which makes it possible to access them in context on screen.
 For example, an observer can click a certain part of the image to obtain information about the chosen area.
 This function, though, is only available in the exhibition and not yet on the web.

-The computer tomographical recordings have kindly been made by the Radiological Clinic of the University Medical Center Hamburg-Eppendorf.
+The computer tomographical recordings have kindly been made by the Radiological Clinic of the University Hospital Eppendorf (UKE).

 Back to the Virtual Mummy